koutamanto/LearnRust/README.md

 # Learning Blog

 ## Day 1
-Install and configure the env of Rust.
+- Install and configure the env of Rust.
-And learned some commands.
+- Learn some commands.
+- Create first web app

 Cargo: Package installer like a pip.

 #### Commands